-- (3) The federal and provincial/territorial tax rates shown in the tables apply to investment income earned by general corporations other than capital gains and dividends received from Canadian corporations.
+- (1) The federal and provincial/territorial tax rates shown in the tables apply to income earned by corporations other than Canadian-controlled private corporations (CCPCs).
+A general corporation typically includes public companies and their subsidiaries that are resident in Canada, and Canadian-resident private companies that are controlled by non-residents. - For tax rates applicable to CCPCs, see the tables "Federal and Provincial/Territorial Tax Rates for Income Earned by a CCPC". - (2) The federal and provincial/territorial tax rates shown in the tables apply to investment income earned by general corporations other than capital gains and dividends received from Canadian corporations.
 The rates that apply to capital gains are one-half of the rates shown in the tables.
-Dividends received from Canadian corporations are deductible in computing regular Part I tax, but may be subject to Part IV tax, calculated at a rate of 38 1/3%. - (4) Corporations that derive at least 10% of their gross revenue for the year from manufacturing or processing goods in Canada for sale or lease can claim the manufacturing and processing (M&P) deduction against their M&P income.

-(5) A general tax rate reduction is available on qualifying income.
-Income that is eligible for other reductions or credits, such as small business income and M&P income, is not eligible for this rate reduction.

-Income of a corporation earned from a personal services business is not eligible for the general rate reduction and is subject to an additional 5% tax, which increases the federal tax rate on personal services business income to 33%.
+Dividends received from Canadian corporations are deductible in computing regular Part I tax, but may be subject to Part IV tax, calculated at a rate of 38 1/3%. - (3) Corporations that derive at least 10% of their gross revenue for the year from manufacturing or processing goods in Canada for sale or lease can claim the manufacturing and processing (M&P) deduction against their M&P income. - (4) A general tax rate reduction is available on qualifying income.
+Income that is eligible for other reductions or credits, such as small business income and M&P income, is not eligible for this rate reduction. - Income of a corporation earned from a personal services business is not eligible for the general rate reduction and is subject to an additional 5% tax, which increases the federal tax rate on personal services business income to 33%.

-- (6) Saskatchewan provides a manufacturing and processing profits tax reduction that effectively reduces the corporate tax rate on eligible corporations' Canadian manufacturing and processing profits earned in the province to 10%. - (7) Ontario provides a manufacturing and processing tax credit that effectively reduces the corporate tax rate on the corporation's Canadian manufacturing and processing profits earned in the province to 10%. - (8) Yukon provides a manufacturing and processing tax credit that effectively reduces the corporate tax rate on the corporation's Canadian manufacturing and processing profits earned in the Yukon to 2.5%.
+- (5) Saskatchewan provides a manufacturing and processing profits tax reduction that effectively reduces the corporate tax rate on eligible corporations' Canadian manufacturing and processing profits earned in the province to 10%. - (6) Ontario provides a manufacturing and processing tax credit that effectively reduces the corporate tax rate on the corporation's Canadian manufacturing and processing profits earned in the province to 10%. - (7) Yukon provides a manufacturing and processing tax credit that effectively reduces the corporate tax rate on the corporation's Canadian manufacturing and processing profits earned in the Yukon to 2.5%.

-Substantively Enacted1 Income Tax Rates for Income Earned by a General Corporation2 for 2022 and Beyond-As at March 31, 2022
+Substantively Enacted1 Income Tax Rates for Income Earned by a General Corporation2 for 2021 and Beyond-As at December 31, 2021

-Active Business Income 3
+Active Business Income

-2022 2023 and Beyond
+2021 2022 and Beyond

 Federal rates

 General corporate rate 38.0% 38.0%

 Federal abatement (10.0) (10.0)

 28.0 28.0

-Rate reduction 5 (13.0) (13.0)
+Rate reduction 4 (13.0) (13.0)

-M&P deduction 6 0.0 0.0
+M&P deduction 5 0.0 0.0

 Gross federal rate 15.0 15.0

 Provincial rates

 British Columbia 12.0% 12.0%

 Alberta 8.0 8.0

 Saskatchewan 12.0 12.0

 Manitoba 12.0 12.0

 Ontario 11.5 11.5

 Quebec 11.5 11.5

 New Brunswick 14.0 14.0

 Nova Scotia 14.0 14.0

 Prince Edward Island 16.0 16.0

 Newfoundland and Labrador 15.0 15.0

 Territorial rates

-Yukon 7 12.0 12.0
+Yukon 6 12.0 12.0

 Northwest Territories 11.5 11.5

 Nunavut 12.0 12.0

 All rates must be prorated for taxation years that straddle the effective date of the rate changes.
-The tax rates in this table reflect federal and provincial/territorial income tax rate changes that were substantively enacted as at March 31, 2022.
+The tax rates in this table reflect federal and provincial/territorial income tax rate changes that were substantively enacted as at December 31, 2021.